Universal Credit - How to Claim - Getting your first payment

 If there is a strong reason why you can’t attend your appointment, you need to call the Universal Credit helpline (0800 328 5644) and explain why you can't attend an appointment.
 You'll be asked for your national insurance number.

-You will have a wait of around five weeks to your first payment.
-If you need help to get through this wait, you can claim an advance or Welfare Supplementary Payment (Northern Ireland) if you lose a benefit as a result of claiming Universal Credit, which is a loan you will have to pay back through deductions from your Universal Credit.
+You will have a wait of around five weeks to get your first payment.
+If you need help to get through this wait, you can ask for a Universal Credit Advance.
+This is a loan that you will have to pay back through deductions from your Universal Credit.
+If you live in Northern Ireland, you might be able to get support through the Universal Credit Contingency Fund.
+Visit the NI Direct website for more information on eligibility and to apply.

 If you have been working in the UK you might be able to claim New Style ESA or JSA which are paid sooner than Universal Credit.
-If you are struggling while you wait for your first payment of Universal Credit, you should speak to an adviser.
+If you are struggling while you wait for your first payment of Universal Credit, you should speak to an adviser, or use the Turn2us Grants Search.

 Was this page helpful?